Politeness ☀️ bright

 In Linked Discourses (Saṃyutta Nikāya)

 The Buddha explains the cause and condition by which a person comes to be recognized as aggressive or gentle.
-He illuminates how the presence or absence of passion, aversion, and illusion determines whether one is susceptible to provocation and reacts with anger, or remains unshaken.
+He illuminates how the presence or absence of passion, aversion, and delusion determines whether one is susceptible to provocation and reacts with anger, or remains unshaken.

 In Numerical Discourses (Aṅguttara Nikāya)